Law Center to Prevent Gun Violence

 For more information about your membership, volunteer and pro bono opportunities, or upcoming events, please call the number above or email us at [email protected].

-Law Center to Prevent Gun Violence (formerly Legal Community Against Violence) is the only national law center focused on providing comprehensive legal expertise in support of gun violence prevention and the promotion of smart gun laws that save lives.
+Law Center to Prevent Gun Violence (formerly Legal Community Against Violence) is a national law center focused on providing comprehensive legal expertise in support of gun violence prevention and the promotion of smart gun laws that save lives.
 As a non-profit organization founded by attorneys, we remain dedicated to preventing the loss of lives caused by gun violence by providing trusted, in-depth legal expertise and information on America’s gun laws.

 The Law Center to Prevent Gun Violence is a 501(c)(3) organization.
 Your contribution is tax deductible to the fullest extent of the law.